 - The Error column is the error in the power balance of the system.
 A necessary, but not sufficient, condition for a model to be valid is that the input power must be equal to the sum of the radiated and lost powers, so the Error is defined as follows:

-- The Average Gain Test (AGT) column represents the same information as the Error column, but the AGT must be close to 1 to validate a model, since it is given by
+- The Average Gain Test (AGT) column represents a similar indicator to the Error column.
+To validate a model, AGT should be close to 1, as it is calculated using the formula:

-AGT = (Radiated Power + Lost Power) / Input Power
+AGT = (Radiated + Lost) Power / Input Power

 Select an item from the list in the upper right corner of the window and then press the Plot button to plot the selected item versus frequency.
 Click on the Export button to export the list to a CSV file.